-A biopharmaceutical consultancy needed to engage with UK, France and Germany-based neurosurgeons specialising in DBS for Parkinson’s disease and/or SEE for epilepsy to strengthen a strategy they were preparing for their end client.
+A biopharmaceutical consultancy needed to engage with UK, France, and Germany-based neurosurgeons specializing in DBS for Parkinson’s disease and/or SEE for epilepsy to strengthen a strategy they were preparing for their end client.

 The experts the customer conducted qualitative interviews with included a:

-- Neurology specialist who has led on seven clinical trials focusing on the treatment of neurological and spinal conditions, co/authored 350 publications, and been independently practising for 16 years.
+- Neurology specialist who has led on seven clinical trials focusing on the treatment of neurological and spinal conditions, co/authored 350 publications and been independently practicing for 16 years.

 - Head of Neurosurgery with over 12 years of experience who is also an Associate Professor in a Department of Functional Neurosurgery, and co/author of 177 scientific publications, 11 of which on DBS.

 2. Multidisciplinary research project boosted with physicians’ hands-on knowledge